zzy96/EthereumDev/README.md

 # EthereumDev
-My own tools to for Ethereum development use
+My tools for Ethereum development use